 UCAS – Your one-stop-shop for searching and applying for UK university courses.
 You will find detailed information about each, including their selection criteria and admissions policy.

-What Uni and Which University enable you to look at universities offer subjects that interest you, which you can personalize by your A Level subjects and likely grades.
+What Uni and Which University enables you to look at universities offer subjects that interest you, which you can personalize by your A Level subjects and likely grades.
 They also have advice about all aspects of your higher education choices.

 Uni Compare A free comprehensive university comparison site, offering students resources, tools, student discounts and university stats and rankings.